MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/system.data.md

 - **iOS 5** - version 3.7.7.
 - **iOS 4** - version 3.6.22.

-The most common issues appear to be related to database schema querying, e.g. determining at runtime which columns exist on a given table, such as `Mono.Data.Sqlite.SqliteConnection.GetSchema` (overriding [DbConnection.GetSchema](https://developer.xamarin.com/api/member/System.Data.Common.DbConnection.GetSchema/)) and `Mono.Data.Sqlite.SqliteDataReader.GetSchemaTable` (overriding [DbDataReader.GetSchemaTable](https://developer.xamarin.com/api/member/System.Data.Common.DbDataReader.GetSchemaTable/)).
-In short, it seems that anything using [DataTable](https://developer.xamarin.com/api/type/System.Data.DataTable/) is unlikely to work.
+The most common issues appear to be related to database schema querying, e.g. determining at runtime which columns exist on a given table, such as `Mono.Data.Sqlite.SqliteConnection.GetSchema` (overriding [DbConnection.GetSchema](xref:System.Data.Common.DbConnection.GetSchema) and `Mono.Data.Sqlite.SqliteDataReader.GetSchemaTable` (overriding [DbDataReader.GetSchemaTable](xref:System.Data.Common.DbDataReader.GetSchemaTable).
+In short, it seems that anything using [DataTable](xref:System.Data.DataTable) is unlikely to work.

 <a name="Data_Binding" />